-The concerned residents want two things to occur with the commercial or retail sector of the Town.
+Concerned residents want two things to occur with the commercial or retail sector of the Town.
 First, they would like to see improvements made to existing physical facilities.
 By this, they mean that the existing commercial facilities look either dated or poorly maintained.
-Second, they would like to see either expansions of some current businesses such as a larger Publix or more health care options.
-Or the vacant stores filled with additional services that would reduce the need to go off the Key such as health care services, book stores, computer repair and supply services, and clothing stores.
+Second, they would like to see:

+- expansions of some current businesses such as a larger Publix; - vacant stores are filled with additional services that would reduce the need to go off the Key such as health care services, bookstores, computer repair and supply services, and clothing stores.

 In both cases, the desired improvements are designed to better serve those living on the island, not to attract shoppers from the mainland.